Dear Mayne Report Readers,

 Further to issues raised in our last missive

-the City of Darebin, Mayor Steven Tsitas unleashed a furious attack on the press attending the council meeting on February 6.
+about ALP factionalism and developer connections at the City of Darebin, Mayor Steven Tsitas unleashed a furious attack on the press attending the council meeting on February 6.
 His response was directed at the Melbourne Times

 for daring to publish a story headlined Darebin Green Leads Move for Openness